BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Introduction

 \begin{itemize} \item Diffusion models, compared to other generative models, are more computationally intensive due to their larger number of parameters and iterative processing steps.
 This high demand limits their application in high-resolution imaging.
 Consequently, in the context of bone suppression, diffusion models often produce images with lower resolution and less detail than needed for clinical applications \cite{weber2023cascaded}. \item The training of diffusion models for denoising varies across different frequency components.
 Specifically, denoising mid- to high-frequency components is generally easier than addressing low-frequency components during the reverse process.
 This imbalance, coupled with the instability inherent in multi-step sampling, hampers the generation of low-frequency information.
 This often results in deviations in pixel intensities, affecting brightness and contrast, which can complicate the interpretation of the generated medical images \cite{alnaggar2024efficient}.

 \end{itemize}

-To apply diffusion models to bone suppression, Chen \textit{et al.} \cite{chen2024bs} introduced BS-Diff, which involves developing a conditional diffusion model in pixel space, enhanced with a Variational Auto-Encoder (VAE) as an improvement module.
+To apply diffusion models to bone suppression, Chen \textit{et al.} \cite{chen2024bs} introduced BS-Diff, which involves developing a conditional diffusion model in pixel space, enhanced with an Auto-Encoder as an enhancement module.
 The cascade architecture used in BS-Diff helps mitigate some low-frequency discrepancies typical of diffusion models.
 However, the model still faces challenges in achieving adequate resolution and fine detail, alongside high computational demands.
-Moreover, utilizing the cascade architecture at the same resolution can lead to partial information loss while incurring additional computational costs.
+Moreover, utilizing the cascade architecture at the same resolution may lead to partial information loss while incurring additional computational costs.
 Consequently, the challenges associated with diffusion models in bone suppression remain only partially addressed.